rebeccajr/color-clock/docs/blog/2025-02-08__back-in-dev.md

   - TimeController
   - TimeDisplay
   - TopLevel
 - Fix code for failures found during unit testing
 - Create a pipeline that runs all unit tests

+## Documentation

+- Make block diagrams of the software architecture of ColorClock using dot
+- Add Doxygen comments and generate documentation

+## Cleanup

-- Organize files
+- Organize ColorClock classes into folders
 - Clean up non-Arduino code

+## Hardware

-- Prototype a sma
+- Prototype a small harware version of the light display for testing purposes
+- Research free PCB board layout programs

+---

+## My Beautiful Makefile